By Joanne Jeffries. Last Updated 22nd September 2021. Welcome to this guide on Palma de Mallorca airport accident claims.

 This guide will explain what makes a claim valid, how long a person has to make a claim and why the assistance of a personal injury lawyer could be the difference between an awarded settlement and a missed opportunity for compensation.

 If you are unsure about any of the information provided in this guide or you would like to discuss your circumstances with an advisor, call us today on 0800 073 8801.
-With up to thirty years’ experience, our panel of solicitors are well-versed in personal injury law and more than happy to provide you with free legal advice.
+With up to thirty years’ experience, our panel of solicitors are well-versed in personal injury law and more than happy to provide you with free legal advice on making no win no fee Palma de Mallorca airport accident claims.

 Select A Section